ShanonPearce/ASH-Toolset/README.md

 ```

 ### Generate HpCFs for headphone correction
-This part of the app is used to generate a set of HpCFs for a selected headphone and export to files which can then be loaded into audio processing software to apply headphone correction.
+This part of the app is used to generate a set of HpCFs for a selected headphone and export to filter files which can then be loaded into audio processing software to apply headphone correction.
 1. Select a headphone brand to filter down on the headphone list.
 2. Select a specific headphone.
 3. (optional) One or more samples will be available for the specified headphone.
 Select one to preview the filter response.
 Note that all samples will be exported for the selected headphone.